hakshu25/solargraph-docker/README.md

 $ docker run -d --rm -p 8091:7658 --name solargraph vscode-solargraph
 ```

-If you want to specify the ruby ​​version, let's specify it with arg as follows
+If you want to specify the ruby version, let's specify it with arg as follows

 ```bash
 $ docker run -d --rm -p 8091:7658 --name solargraph --build-arg RUBY_VERSION="x.x.x" vscode-solargraph
 ```

-If you want to specify the alpine ​​version, let's specify it with arg as follows
+If you want to specify the alpine version, let's specify it with arg as follows

 ```
 $ docker run -d --rm -p 8091:7658 --name solargraph --build-arg ALPINE_VERSION="x.x" vscode-solargraph